abeer-khan/Reddit-Gender-Movements/README.md

 # A Data-driven Analysis of Gendered Subreddits (The Red Pill, Men's Rights, Feminism, Ask Men, Ask Women)

+We've been accepted to <a href="http://dbdmg.polito.it/darli-ap2020/">DARLI-AP 2020</a>!
+The conference proceedings aren't out yet, so here is a copy of the paper:

-I've submitted a paper summarizing this work.
-It's under review.
-In the meantime, skim the abstract & Chapter 6 of my thesis https://uwspace.uwaterloo.ca/handle/10012/14973?show=full  !
+If you want even more details, skim the abstract & Chapter 6 of my <a href="https://uwspace.uwaterloo.ca/handle/10012/14973?show=full"> thesis</a>!

 # A. Why I did it?
 What are the gender issues people discuss today?
 What do we know about the people who discuss them?
 Where should we even look to find this information?